 How To Use Blessed Thistle Herb Health Embassy

 1-3 tsp of Blessed Thistle Herb pour 200 ml of boiling water.
-Brew undercover for 10-15 minutes, then strain and drink.
+Brew undercover for 10-15 minutes, then strain the infusion.

 The infusion prepared in this way can also be used externally to wash the skin.

-1 tbsp of Blessed Thistle Herb pour 1 cup (200 ml) boiling water and simmer for 5 minutes, then set aside for 15 minutes, strain and let it cool.
-Drink 2-3 times a day in a dose of 50 ml for half an hour before meals.
+1 tbsp of Blessed Thistle Herb pour 1 cup (200 ml) boiling water and simmer for 5 minutes, then set aside for 15 minutes, strain and let it cool before using.